meg4cyberc4t/usersearch/README.md

 git clone https://github.com/megacybercat/usersearch;
 cd usersearch;
-sudo chmod +x usersearch
+sudo chmod +x usersearch;
+sudo apt install curl -y

 # How to use
 ./usersearch.sh

 # What are the benefits?

-The program itself checks for the presence of the necessary dependencies (in case of their absence, it will be proposed to install them) and the Internet.
+The program itself checks for the presence of the necessary dependencies (in case of their absence, it will be proposed to install them).
 There is a lock on an inappropriate nickname.
 The search for social networks is distributed from important (Main) to non-singularly popular (Last).
 Found active links are written to a file, which can then be read.